wowBlaBla/metadata_scrapping/README.md

 # metadata_scrapping
-Scrapping the metadata of NFT from IPFS
+Scrapping the metadata of NFT from IPFS in Go